-This section accounts for all crops harvested on the selected operation in 2006.
-All harvested acreage figures should be rounded to the nearest whole acre, except potatoes and tobacco, which are reported to the nearest tenth of an acre.
-Total production must be reported in the unit pre-printed on the questionnaire.
+This section accounts tobacco, small grains, and other row crops harvested on the selected operation in 2007.
+All harvested acreage figures should be rounded to the nearest whole acre, except tobacco, which are reported to the nearest tenth of an acre.
+Total production should be reported in the unit pre-printed for the crop on the questionnaire.

-For operations that were in business for only a part of 2006, collect data for the part of the year when they were operating.
+For operations that were in business for only a part of 2007, collect data for the part of the year when they were operating.